sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 ![png](/assets/images/great_schools_web_files/img_explore_5.png)

-Looking at individual reviews sparked interest in how people viewed Spanish as a foreign language and latin immigrants.
+Looking at individual reviews sparked interest in how people viewed Spanish as a foreign language and Latin-American immigrants.
 Surprisingly, plotting the word trend revealed an eerily close correlation between reviews mentioning "spanish" and the stock market.
 While not causal, and possibly spurious, there may be underlying mechanisms that could be worth exploring in a future project.

 ![png](/assets/images/great_schools_web_files/img_explore_6.png)